maxpetul/C3X/README.md

 <img width="533" height="271" alt="image" src="https://github.com/user-attachments/assets/4f51c633-3ee8-4088-aede-40ef35739fc9" />

 Enabled via `enable_neighborhood_districts`.
 Neighborhoods allow a city to expand in population beyond a certain amount set by `maximum_pop_before_neighborhood_needed`.
-After that point, a city will need Neighborhoods, each of what allow the city population to grow at `per_neighborhood_pop_growth_enabled`.
+After that point, a city will need Neighborhoods, each of which allow the city population to grow at `per_neighborhood_pop_growth_enabled`.

 For example, imagine the following configuration: